pomber/the-x-in-mdx/captions.md

 and then we pass that data
 to some layout component
 24.7 -> 27.7
-keep in mind that this runs on every render
+Keep in mind that this runs on every render
 27.7 -> 31.3
-in most cases,
+In most cases,
 it isn't a performance problem
 31.3 -> 37.7
 but if it is, you can move it to a plugin,